Do Hartford’s AHL Attendance Figures Mean Anything for its Potential NHL Future?

 In remarks given yesterday at the Middlesex County Chamber of Commerce’s Business to Business Expo, Howard Baldwin, the new owner of the Hartford Wolfpack (or CT Whale) and former Whalers owner, said he’s no longer skeptical of the Hartford hockey market.

-This, to someone who still remains skeptical of the market potential, seemed like an odd thing to say when half way through the article you find out Hartford is 22nd in AHL attendance with an average of 3,589 fans per game.1 On first reading that stat and Howard’s statements it looked like just another case of Howard being delusional about Hartford being able realistically get an NHL franchise (original headline: Howard Baldwin Continues to Remain Delusional About Hartford’s NHL Future).
+This, to someone who still remains skeptical of the market potential, seemed like an odd thing to say when half way through the article you find out Hartford is 22nd in AHL attendance with an average of 3,589 fans per game.1 On first reading that stat and Howard’s statements it looked like just another case of Howard being delusional about Hartford’s ability to get an NHL franchise.

 However, instead of instantly writing Howard off as someone with serious seller’s remorse, I decided to dig around in attendance statistics and see what the market has looked like over the last five years (as far back as I could go).
 I also decided to look at attendance not only for the Hartford Wolfpack, but also for the Bridgeport Sound Tigers and the Springfield Falcons, both teams within an hour’s drive of Hartford.

 Can (or Should) We Read Anything Into the Statistics?

 Before the stats, let me make a few caveats clear.
 One, I’m not a statistician or very good with numbers.
 Second, all of the numbers are just the numbers available on the AHL’s site.
 They don’t take into account double attendance, people who would attend an NHL game over an AHL game, or other variables.
 It other words, should we read much into these numbers?
 Probably not but they reveal at least one important thing.